FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-settings.rst

 - ``AllowOfflineAccess``: true / false - Whether app can request refresh tokens while the user is online, see `SMART on FHIR refresh tokens`_
 - ``AllowOnlineAccess``: true / false - Whether app can request refresh tokens while the user is offline, see `SMART on FHIR refresh tokens`_.
 A user is offline if he is logged out of Firely Auth, either manually or by expiration
 - ``AllowFirelySpecialScopes``: true / false - Allow app to request scopes for Firely Server specific operations.
 Currently just 'http://server.fire.ly/auth/scope/erase-operation'
-- ``RequireClientSecret``: true / false - In theory you could allow clients without a client secret.
-That is not recommeded.
+- ``RequireClientSecret``: true / false - A :term:`public client` cannot hold a secret, and then this can be set to ``false``.
+Then the ``ClientSecrets`` section is ignored.
+See also the note below.
 - ``LaunchIds``: array of string - a 'launch id' could restrict access based on e.g. some currently active EHR context.
 Since Firely Auth is not connected to an EHR, this currently can only be set statically.
   Providing an empty array will make Firely Auth accept any launch id sent by the client (including none).
 - ``RefreshTokenLifetime``: If the client is allowed to use a :term:`refresh token`, how long should it be valid?
 The value is in days.
 You can also use HH:mm:ss for lower values.